 The college completed a review of research laboratory space in Garrigus in 2017 that identified several physical limitations that limit research capabilities.
 Additionally, the college has completed a comprehensive review of classroom space utilized by students that highlighted the needs for additional classroom space for teaching.
-When the timing is appropriate (i.e., when funding becomes available to replace the Garrigus Building), the department will conduct a survey of faculty and staff in the department to determine the amount of research and teaching laboratory space that is needed to support research and teaching efforts, as well as the amount of space needed for offices (for faculty, staff, graduate students, post-docs, visiting scientists, etc.), classrooms, conference/meeting rooms, undergraduate student gathering and study space, and storage
+When the timing is appropriate (i.e., when funding becomes available to replace the Garrigus Building), the department will conduct a survey of faculty and staff in the department to determine the amount of research and teaching laboratory space that is needed to support research and teaching efforts, as well as the amount of space needed for offices (for faculty, staff, graduate students, post-docs, visiting scientists, etc.), classrooms, conference/meeting rooms, undergraduate student gathering and study space, and storage have prevented addressing these needs.
+The new USDA ARS FAPRU facility on the UK campus that is currently being planned will provide some new laboratory and office space for a few department research faculty and their support staff.

-Although numerous needs have been identified, the lack of financial resources required to renovate or replace the Garrigus Building and to construct an on-campus multi-use livestock teaching/event facility have prevented addressing these needs.
+Although numerous needs have been identified, the lack of financial resources required to renovate or replace the Garrigus Building and to construct an on-campus multi-use livestock teaching/event facility